ucb-bar/hammer/doc/Hammer-Flow/Simulation.rst

 Simulation
 ===============================

 Hammer supports RTL, post-synthesis, and post-P&R simulation.
-It provides a simple API to add flags to the simulator call and automatically passes in collateral to the simulation tool from the synthesis and P&R outputs.
+It provides a simple API to add flags to the simulator call and automatically passes in collateral to the simulation tool from the synthesis and place-and-route outputs.
+This action requires a tool plugin to implement ``HammerSimTool``.

 Simulation Setup Keys
 -------------------------------